Aboriginal Support Team for our Community during COVID-19

 To enhance the District’s response to Aboriginal and Torres Strait Islander identified cases of COVID-19 and their close contacts to produce better health outcomes for Aboriginal and Torres Strait Islander people.

-For enquiries, you can call us on 0439 413 094 from 8.30am to 8.30pm, seven days per week.
-Please leave a message if we don’t answer and we will get back to you as soon as we can.
+For enquiries, you can call us on 0439 413 094 from 8.30am to 5pm, Monday to Friday (except Public Holidays).
+Please leave a voice message if calling outside of these hours and a staff member will respond to you the following business day.

 You can also email us, the inbox is monitored Monday to Friday during business hours.